Get

 Two young girls running with golden retriever in park

-If you grew up watching Lassie and other canine-centered films or TV shows, you might have a romantic view of the relationship between dogs and kids.
-However, up to 91% of child dog bites occur in the home with a known dog, which might make you wonder if dogs actually like kids.
+If you grew up watching “Lassie” and other canine-centered TV shows or films, you might have a romantic view of the relationship between dogs and kids.
+However, up to 91% of child-related dog bites occur in the home with a known dog,1 which might make you wonder if dogs actually like children.
 Although many dogs like kids, helping the two get along often takes more work than owners may realize.

-In this article, we’ll offer some tips for determining if your dog likes kids and how to choose a suitable family dog.
-We’ll also cover how to help your dog get along with kids, including what children need to learn about how to interact with their pets.
+In this article, we offer tips for determining if your pup likes kids and how to choose a suitable family dog.
+We also cover how to help your pet get along with children, including what kids need to learn about interacting with these animals.

 How to Tell If Your Dog Likes Kids

-If you’re unsure about your dog’s history with kids, it’s best to proceed with caution and prioritize the safety of both children and your pet.
-When your dog interacts with children, monitor their response and body language.
+If you’re unsure about your dog’s history with kids, it’s best to proceed with caution and prioritize the safety of both the children and your pet.
+When your dog interacts with kids, monitor their response and body language.

 If your dog acts nervous, fearful, or even aggressive with children, they probably aren’t comfortable with them.